Articles

 Making a Motion

 During an HOA meeting, motions introduce business to the Board.
 Main motions require a ‘second’ before they can be discussed, and the secretary must repeat the motion for accuracy.
-The motion can be modified before it is stated by the Chair, and it can also be amended after being stated by the Chair.
+The motion can be modified before the Chair states it, and it can also be amended after being stated by the Chair.
 If necessary, a motion can be withdrawn up until the time the Chair has stated it.
 It is crucial to note that a motion must be considered if it has both a first and second on the table.
 Before the Board votes, homeowners in attendance must be given the opportunity to speak about an agenda item.
 Furthermore, the Board must discuss the motion before conducting a Board vote.
 Using simplified Robert’s Rules of Order is advisable to govern the meeting.
 In most cases, the President of the Board only votes in the event of a tie.

 Here’s a simplified example of how this process might work: